MisileLab/lor/web/src/prescripts.md

 ## Prescript 3 - [Encrypted] - Succeed
 [09/27](https://www.acmicpc.net/user/misile)

-## Prescript 4 - Make some program - Succeed
+## Prescript 4 - Make some program - Continue
 ..that use real machine.

+## Prescript 5 - Light to Lighting - Continue
+Using some(program)